FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/README.md

 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 ```

 More info can be found here by searching the Internet for `python and OBJC_DISABLE_INITIALIZE_FORK_SAFETY`.
-Some related:
+Some related links:
 * https://www.wefearchange.org/2018/11/forkmacos.rst.html
 * https://bugs.python.org/issue33725